List of largest video game mergers and acquisitions

-This is a list of largest mergers and acquisitions (M&A) in the video game industry with publicly disclosed deal values.
-Microsoft's acquisition of Activision Blizzard is the most expensive video game acquisitions of all time followed by Activision-Vivendi Games merger and Take-Two Interactive-Zynga acquisition.
+The video game industry has been subject to several mergers and acquisitions, such as Microsoft's acquisition of Activision Blizzard, which is the most expensive video game industry acquisition of all time, followed by the Activision-Vivendi Games merger and Take-Two Interactive's acquisition of Zynga.
 14 of the 20 most expensive video game purchases in video game history occurred just between 2020 and 2023.